 A root canal requires one or more office visits and can be performed by a dentist or endodontist.
 An endodontist is a dentist who specializes in the causes, diagnosis, prevention, and treatment of diseases and injuries of the human dental pulp or the nerve of the tooth.
 The choice of which type of dentist to use depends to some degree on the difficulty of the root canal procedure needed in your particular tooth and the general dentist's comfort level in working on your tooth.
 Your dentist will discuss who might be best suited to perform the work in your particular case.

-Root canal treatment is highly successful; the procedure has more than a 95% success rate.
+The success rate of a well-done endodontic treatment is over 95%.
 Many teeth fixed with a root canal can last a lifetime.

 How Do I Care My Teeth Afterwards?

 Root-treated teeth should be looked after just the same as any other tooth.
 Remember to clean your teeth last thing at night and at least one other time during the day, with a fluoride toothpaste.
 Cut down on sugary foods and drinks, and have them only at mealtimes if possible.
 See your dental team as often as they recommend for regular check-ups.